 In the well scene when Lawrence and Ali first meet, Ali uses the water bag of the man he has just killed to hoist up some water, fill Lawrence's cup and drink from it.
 He then drops the water bag, which clearly falls behind the well and can be heard splashing on the ground, but that sound is immediately followed by a much louder dubbed sound of the water bag hitting the bottom of the well.

 Throughout the movie T.E.
-Lawrence is seen carrying a revolver.
-The Real T.E.
-Lawrence had sent for two Colt M1911 pistols in 1914 when a friend was traveling in the US and British pistols were scarce due to WW1.
+Lawrence is seen carrying a British Webley Mk.
+VI revolver.
+Though it was the correct weapon for British officers of the era, the real T.E.
+Lawrence had sent for two Colt M1911 pistols in 1914 when a friend was traveling in the US and British pistols were scarce due to the war effort.
+The M1911s would serve Lawrence as his personal weapons throughout his campaigns.
 In his letters to this brother he wrote: "The Colt is a lovely pistol.
 The more I examine it the more I like it.
 There is a vast gulf between it and the ordinary revolver."

 During the attack on Aqaba, a Turkish soldier is seen with a Browning M1919 machine gun.
 Which would not have been in use at the time of the Arabian revolt (1917) and it would not have been used by the Turks.